congomongo/congomongo/readme.markdown

 ------------

 CongoMongo depends on the mongodb-java-driver, clojure, and clojure-contrib.
-Currently CongoMongo does not work with Clojure 1.0, only the 1.1 branch.
+Currently CongoMongo only works with the clojure 1.1 branch.

 A mongodb-java-driver jar is included in lib, and you can also get the bleeding edge version [here](http://www.github.com/mongodb/mongo-java-driver).